Category Archives: Peter Graves

 The black and white are effective in eliciting the confinement of the camp.

-A quality film though a predictable “seen this all before” element nagged throughout.
+It’s a quality film, though a predictable “seen this all before” element nagged throughout.

 Oscar Nominations: 1 win-Best Director-Billy Wilder, Best Actor-William Holden (won), Best Supporting Actor-Robert Strauss